Internal Controls

 Sometimes people expect "templates" that tell them what "Internal Controls" should "exist" for every "Problem". eramba has a library of templates available to anyone on our website.

-Back to the previous point, if PCI asks everyone for Encryption, how your organisation meets that requirement is entirely up to you.
+Back to the previous point, if PCI-DSS asks everyone for Encryption, how your organisation meets that requirement is entirely up to you.
 There are infinite methods, technologies, and processes to achieve this, templates therefore are of little use other than inspiration.

 Assets